-This creamy, rich crock pot tomato soup is made in the slow cooker with tomatoes, herbs, milk and Pecorino Romano cheese, plus the cheese rind for added flavor.
+This creamy, rich Slow Cooker Tomato Soup is made with tomatoes, herbs, milk and Pecorino Romano cheese, plus the cheese rind for added flavor.

 Thanks to my parents, I’m real picky when it comes to soup.
 I grew up in home where we had homemade soup practically every night.
 Almost always dinner usually started a meal with a bowl of soup (not something I was always happy about as a kid) but I always loved when mom made her tomato soup.